 News item | 19-04-2021

 Vartan Gregorian was a unique personality, a steward of Andrew Carnegie’s legacy and an iconic leader.
-As President of the Carnegie Corporation, he has united the Carnegie institutions worldwide, turning them into a family.
-He was a connector, warm and personal with an unbridled commitment to do good until his last day.
+As President of the Carnegie Corporation, he united the Carnegie institutions worldwide, turning them into a family.
+He was a connector, warm and personal, with an unbridled commitment to do good until his last day.

 More information on the life and legacy of Vartan Gregorian can be found on the website of Carnegie Corporation of New York.